GShwartz/HandsOff-WEB/README.md

 ## Dockerfile Manual

-### Introduction
-This Dockerfile sets up a Python 3.11 environment for running an application.
-It copies the application code into the container, installs the required dependencies, and configures the container to run the application      with customizable parameters.

 ### Base Image
 The base image used in this Dockerfile is `python:3.11`.
 This ensures that the container has Python 3.11 installed as the runtime environment.